Product Registration in Dubai (2026): Steps, Cost, and Requirements

 • Construction and building materials

 Each category follows its own technical standards, which must be met before approval is granted.
-Navigating these requirements is a standard part of a professional business setup in Dubai, ensuring your trading activities are compliant from day one.
-Requirements may also vary depending on the product’s composition, use, and risk level.
+Requirements vary depending on the product's composition, intended use, and risk level, so identifying the correct category early is an important first step in your business setup in Dubai.

 Businesses and Market Entry Scenarios